Murrumbeena, Victoria

 Murrumbeena (/ˌmʌrəmˈbiːnə/ MURR-əm-BEE-nə) is a suburb in Melbourne, Victoria, Australia, 13 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
 Murrumbeena recorded a population of 9,996 at the 2021 census.

-Murrumbeena is a small and highly coveted suburban area with extensive parklands and a rich artistic heritage.
+Murrumbeena is a small and coveted suburban area with parklands and artistic heritage.

 It has multiple commercial zones featuring services and cafes, including Murrumbeena Village, near the train station; Poath Road; North Road; and Murrumbeena Road, near the Beauville Estate and Duncan McKinnon Reserve.

 Toponymy

 The name "Murrumbeena" derives from the Aboriginal word "mirambena."
 It may have meant "land of frogs", "moss growing on decayed wood" or it may be a derivative from the name of an Aboriginal elder.
 The evidence for any of these etymologies is uncertain.
 The name was officially adopted when the Murrumbeena railway station opened in 1879.

 History

 The Boon Wurrung, the Indigenous Australians of the Kulin Nation, are recognised as the traditional owners of the land now known as Murrumbeena.

 A more in-depth look at Murrumbeena’s history and historic photos can be found at Glen Eira Historical Society's Victorian Collections page and at Murrumbeena 3163.